ScottLogic/Technology-Carbon-Standard/pages/roles/architecture/architecture_nfrs.md

 When targetting carbon or energy, NFRs could include:

-- **Energy or carbon per service should be < X gCO2e:** Can go more or less granualar as needed and dependent on measurement sophistication, e.g. per API REST endpoint call.
+- **Energy or carbon per service should be < X gCO2e:** Can go more or less granular as needed and dependent on measurement sophistication, e.g. per API REST endpoint call.

 Such an NFR pushes development teams to optimise their apps.
 It says carbon **or** energy because you may wish to target both.
 Energy is comparable from day to day whereas carbon will depend on the electricity mix.
 You might want to consider carbon or grid awareness to reduce carbon intensity of energy alongside developing efficient code to minimise electricity.